joyent/conch-api/docs/modules/Conch::Controller::Workspace.md

 ## create\_sub\_workspace

 Create a new subworkspace for the indicated workspace.
+The user is given the 'admin' role on the new workspace.

 Response uses the WorkspaceAndRole json schema.